The N Crowd: Formation Of The Troupe

 In February 2005 Ray Reese and Emily Dufton held auditions to form a new improv comedy troupe, The N Crowd.
 Originally there were 14 performers cast in the group.
 However, after 2 months of rehearsal, the cast slimmed down to 9 cast members.
 They included Jessica Snow, Akshay Sateesh, Brandon Libby, Kennedy Allen, Steve Cohen, Mike Connor, B.J.
 Ellis, Ray Reese, and Jackie Danziger.

 Performances were first held in April 2005 at a martial arts studio located at 213 North 3rd Street in the Old City part of Philadelphia, PA.
 On an irregular basis, special guests would open up the show.
 These included other improv groups in Philadelphia or even musical guests.
-The N Crowd performed on a raised wooden stage hand built by members of the troupe.
-Every week the stage would be disassembled into four parts and stored until the following week.
+The N Crowd performed on a raised wooden stage hand-built by members of the troupe.
+The stage would be disassembled into four parts every week and stored until the following week.